China, U.S. should resume timely communication on trade: China adviser

-BEIJING (Reuters) - China and the United States should resume timely communication on trade and other issues, a former senior Chinese official said on Thursday, who stressed that the world’s two largest economies are too intertwined to be decoupled.
+BEIJING (Reuters) - China and the United States should resume timely communication on trade and other issues, a former senior Chinese official said on Thursday, stressing that the world’s two biggest economies are too intertwined to be decoupled.

 Zhu Guangyao, an adviser to the cabinet and former vice finance minister, made the remarks at a briefing in Beijing.

-There is “very big” room for China to support the economy through fiscal and monetary policies, added Wang Zhaoxing, another cabinet adviser.
+The room for China to support the economy through fiscal and monetary policies is “very big”, said Wang Zhaoxing, another cabinet adviser at the briefing.

+China should prepare for a long battle to prevent and resolve financial risks and control shadow banking and financing to property sector, Wang added.

+Liu Huan, a third cabinet adviser, said he expected China’s economy to rebound sharply in the third quarter of this year.

 Reporting by Kevin Yao; Writing by Yawen Chen; Editing by Alison Williams